 The bad news?
 It's unclear what they'll do if an item was purchased and is out of stock.
 Additionally, customers are still waiting to learn more about what to do with an unused registry completion discount.
 Still, your best bet is to redeem that coupon and any others before April 26.

 If you have a buybuy BABY registry, we would be honored to help you transfer your existing baby registry for free to Poppylist.
-Please click here to submit your information, and our team will contact you within 24 hours.
+Please email us the following information, and we will begin your transfer right away:

 Yes.
 On Sunday, April 23, Bed Bath & Beyond Inc. announced that it would soon shutter its 360 Bed Bath & Beyond stores and 120 buybuy BABY locations.
 A liquidation sale will start at all locations on Wednesday, April 26, and run for as long as the inventory lasts.